 Perth has an excellent mix of calm lochs, fast rapids and virtually every speed of water in between.
-Some of our guests enjoy trout fishing is at its best in the sedate lochs of Rannoch and Tay, whereas sections of the rivers Tay and Tummel are simply made for white water rafting and canoeing.
+Some of our guests enjoy trout fishing, which is at its best in the sedate lochs of Rannoch and Tay, whereas sections of the rivers Tay and Tummel are simply made for white water rafting and canoeing.

 Other activities in the area including “sphering” down a hillside in an inflatable ball, or flying over the countryside in a microlight, if you’re feeling brave enough.

 In terms of wildlife, the hills and mountains of our country are filled with remarkable creatures.
 It’s not unusual to find mountain hare, golden eagles, famous grouse or red deer – if you’re lucky you may even see them during their “rut” ritual.